P4ndaM1x/parallel-genetic-timetable/README.md

 mkdir ./build
 ```

-Then, the `main` binary can be easly built:
+Then, the `main` binary can be easily built:
 ```bash
 cmake -B ./build -S ./ && cmake --build ./build
 ```